Internships and student jobs

 The UW Bothell School of Business is committed to providing students with the opportunity to earn internship credit for experiential learning in the business community.
 Well-designed and implemented internships contribute practical experiences to a student’s curricular education thus enriching their preparation for the workforce.

-Career exploration – Learn what you like and don’t like about a field, a company or a job.
-Your experience can help you in focusing your career direction.
+Career exploration: Learn more about a field, a company or a particular type of position.
+Your experience can help you to hone your career direction.

-Networking opportunities – Meet employees in your field of interest and their colleagues.
+Networking opportunities: Meet employees in your field of interest and their colleagues.
+These professionals are part of your professional network.

 Registration